 Voice your opinion.
 Every meeting has time set aside for public comments, and staff members can assist with the procedure for speaking during those times.
-When we have significant plan changes or are introducing new projects, we have extended public comment periods, during which we receive comments for several days after the public meeting has adjourned.
-Find out more about how to comment at MetroPlanOrlando.org.
+Virtual attendees are invited to speak during meetings, as well as those attending in person.
+When we have significant plan changes or are introducing new projects, time may be extended for public comments.
+Find out more about how to comment at MetroPlanOrlando.gov.

 If you cannot attend our meetings, we'll come to yours.
 MetroPlan Orlando often provides speakers for community groups.
 We will do our best to meet all requests for presentations on the region's transportation system.
-A form to request a speaker is on our website.
-This information is also available by mail, email, or phone: 250 S. Orange Ave., Suite 200, Orlando, FL 32801 / info@metroplanorlando.org / (407) 481-5672, ext.
+A form to request a speaker is on our website, MetroPlanOrlando.gov/ RequestASpeaker.
+This information is also available by mail, email, or phone: 250 S. Orange Ave., Suite 200, Orlando, FL 32801 / Info@MetroPlanOrlando.gov/ (407) 481-5672, ext.
 305.